Airline Injuries Are All Too Common

-Since 1996, the Law Offices of Marc J. Shuman & Associates have been helping airline injury victims, all injured victims and their families, navigate the complex legal process.
-As experienced personal injury, worker’s compensation, auto accident, and wrongful death attorneys, we can help you evaluate the facts, assess your options, and navigate the legal challenges on your behalf.
+Since 1996, the Law Offices of Shuman Legal have been helping airline injury victims, all injured victims and their families, navigate the complex legal process.
+As an experienced personal injury, worker’s compensation, auto accident, and wrongful death attorneys, we can help you evaluate the facts, assess your options, and navigate the legal challenges on your behalf.

 With over 77 combined years of experience advocating for in excess of 20,000 injury victims and their families, we have recovered over 50 million dollars on their behalf.
 We advocate on your behalf, so you can focus on the task of recovery.